-The New York Society of Security Analysts’ Financial Reporting and Analysis Group hosted a program on using XBRL formatted structured SEC corporate data filings to expedite and ease financial reporting and analysis.
+The CFA Society New York’ Financial Reporting and Analysis Group hosted a program on using XBRL formatted structured SEC corporate data filings to expedite and ease financial reporting and analysis.
 Panelists were Mohini Singh (CFA Institute), Todd Castagno (Morgan Stanley), Pranav Ghai (CalcBench), Ralph Schroeder (FASB), Mike Willis (Securities and Exchange Commission), Mark Montanaro (FDIC) and Campbell Pryde (XBRL).
 The program was organized by Arthur Fliegelman (Office of Financial Research) and Mohini Singh.

 With over 150 million data points in this structured database, XBRL has the potential to increase the volume, speed, and access to information available to users and regulators.
 XBRL is currently being widely used to enhance financial analysis and decision making.
 Further improvements and expansion of structured filings would make this data even more valuable.